-Income tax expense from continuing operations was approximately \$2.7 million and \$2.2 million for the years ended December 31, 2009 and 2008, respectively.
-The effective income tax rate for continuing operations was 27.2% for the year ended December 31, 2009, compared with 29.3% for the same period of 2008.
-The difference between our effective tax rate and the US statutory tax rate is principally attributable to changes in our valuation allowance, foreign tax rate differential and increased research and development tax credits.
-If we did not have valuation allowances or if some or all of the valuation allowances were reversed, there would be an impact on our effective tax rate.
+Income tax (benefit) expense from continuing operations was approximately \$9.5 million benefit and \$2.7 million expense for the years ended December 31, 2010 and 2009, respectively.
+The effective income tax rate for continuing operations was 98.8% benefit for the year ended December 31, 2010, compared with 27.2% expense for the same period of 2009.
+The difference between our effective tax rate and the US statutory tax rate is principally attributable to changes in our valuation allowance, foreign tax differential, and increased research and development tax credits.
+The change in the valuation allowance included an \$11.3 million benefit from the reversal of valuation allowances on certain deferred income tax assets during the third quarter of 2010.
+This conclusion was based, in part, on our achieving sustained profitability and projections of positive future earnings in the U.S.